zachinjapan/color-boxes/README.md

 # live site:  https://color-boxes-wow.netlify.app/

-# how to run: download repo and run npm start in the terminal
+# how to run: download repo, run npm i in the terminal then run npm start

 All boxes are responsive, and the grid layout remains intact if more content is added to the boxes.